wwosimulation/tracker/README.md

-# tracker
+# Tracker

-Tracker for bugs and suggestions for Narrator Bot
+This is the tracking repo for Wolvesville Simulation.
+Here, you can find the issues for bugs, suggestions, and server updates!

-## Departments
+## Sections
 We have boards for activity at simulation:
 - Bugs: To track bugs
 - Suggestions: To track suggestions